swoboda1337/sx127x-esphome/README.md

 ESPHome SX127x driver.
 Tested with the LILYGO LoRa32 V2.1_1.6 board.

-SX127x component provides data on a GPIO.
+SX127x component configures SX1276, SX1277, SX1278 or SX1279 hardware and provides demodulated data on a GPIO for use in ESPHome.

 Example yaml to use in esphome device config: